Ryan Newman’s Wife Krissie Tweets ‘Omg’ After Daytona 500 Crash

 Ryan Newman’s soon-to-be ex-wife Krissie tweeted “Omg” following Ryan’s horrific crash at the Daytona 500.

 During the final lap of the race, Ryan’s car crashed, flipped over several times, and eventually caught on fire.
 His body was pulled from the car and he was placed on a stretcher.
-According to an update from broadcasters, Newman has been rushed to a local hospital and his current condition is unknown.
+According to an update from broadcasters, Newman was rushed to a local hospital.
+He is currently listed in serious condition with non-life-threatening injuries.

 “It took safety workers more than 10 minutes after the checkered flag to extricate Newman from his damaged Mustang, which appeared to have fuel spilling from the rear end after coming to a rest in the frontstretch grass,” NBC Sports reported.